Companies Act Statement

 First Actuarial does not provide financial advice to individuals.
 If you are in any doubt about the course of action you should take, you should consider seeking financial advice.

-If you do not have a financial adviser, the FCA website provides information in relation to finding an independent financial adviser at (https://www.fca.org.uk/consumers/finding-adviser).
-A list of independent financial advisers can also be found at (http://www.unbiased.co.uk).
+If you do not have a financial adviser, the FCA website provides information to help you find an independent financial adviser.
+In addition, Unbiased provides a list of independent financial advisers.

 First Actuarial are not specialists in tax, or tax law.
 If you are in any doubt about the course of action you should take, you should consider contacting a tax adviser.